 Tachycardia, sweating palms, heavy breathing?
 Nothing influences a presentation more than your fear.
 Fear is a common experience of speakers, actors, politicians and almost every person who has ever been introduced.
 People get nervous when they have to speak in front of others.
 We all suffer from a certain degree of stage fright.
 Some people are particularly intense.
 That’s why some people avoid situations of public speaking, they don’t know how to deal with the fear of presentation.

 The feeling of stage fright is bad enough, but what is worse is the damage it can do to your career and self-esteem.
 If you let yourself be prevented from doing the important things, your self-confidence will diminish and your stage fright will grow bigger and stronger.

 Stage fright is associated with fight or flight syndrome.
 When a person is confronted with a threatening situation, the vegetative nervous system releases adrenaline into the bloodstream.
 Adrenaline produces most of the symptoms that people associate with stage fright: flat, rapid breathing, increased heart rate, tremors, and nervous nerves.

 These reactions can be helpful for an organism faced with a valid threat to survival.
 But none of these effects helps speakers convince an audience and feel good about themselves.
 Unfortunately, the autonomic nervous system does not distinguish between real and hallucinated threats.
 If the mind perceives the threat as dangerous enough, although a rational analysis would say otherwise, the brain stem begins to distribute the adrenaline.

 It is therefore not only in the imagination a problem.
 It is also in your body.
-It takes thirty minutes or more for the adrenaline to dissolve, so the adrenaline and adrenaline-related symptoms persist in the body for a long time after they are released.
+Furthermore, it takes thirty minutes or more for the adrenaline to dissolve, so the adrenaline and adrenaline-related symptoms persist in the body for a long time after they are released.
 One result is the jittery nerves of stage fright.